secretGeek/csvz/README.md

 (Note that each fragment has a fragment identifier written at the beginning of the fragment.
 For example this is `csvz-0` and the next fragment is `csvz-meta-tables`.
 Fragments are optional, but it is good to know which fragments you do or do not comply with.)

-The `csv` files themselves *should* comply with [`RFC 4180`](https://github.com/secretGeek/AwesomeCSV#standards).
+The `csv` files themselves should be parseable with most csv reading software.
+They may comply with [`RFC 4180`](https://github.com/secretGeek/AwesomeCSV#standards).

-(Anywhere that this spec refers to "a csv file" it means a file that complies with `RFC 4180`.) (at the very least... other more specific csv format details will be covered in a later spec fragment).
+(Anywhere that this spec refers to "a csv file" it means a file that complies with `RFC 4180` (todo: find a variant of 4180 that gives a sensible definition with options for text encoding, for delimiters, qualifiers, escaping.).)

 (Anywhere that `the csvz specification` refers to "this spec" it means `the csvz specification`.)